crownengine/crown/docs/reference/command_line.rst

 	* ``vk``

 ``--window-rect <x y w h>``
-	Sets the main window's position and size.
+	Set the main window's position and size.

 ``--string-id <string>``
 	Print the 32- and 64-bits IDs of <string>.